Michieljoris/couchapi/README.md

 A simple vows based wrapper for jquery.couch.js.
 ------

-The promises implementation is the one from [https://github.com/douglascrockford/monad/raw/master/vow.js](Douglas Crockford).
+The promises implementation is the one from [Douglas Crockford](https://github.com/douglascrockford/monad/raw/master/vow.js).
 Simple and sufficient.

 It is mirroring almost all functionality of the jquery javascript